knopflerfish/knopflerfish.org/knopflerfish.org/branches/kf_osgi43/tools/android/apk/projects/README.txt

 for creating new Knopflerfish Android instances (defining bundles to install/start and including customized Android views).

+To build a debug .apk that includes the KfBasicApp application and the KfServiceLib library, enter the KfBasicApp application directory and do "ant debug".

+To change the set of bundles that will be included, add/delete/modify file lists in the "custom_rules.xml" Ant file.

 When compiling Knopflerfish bundles for the Android Application projects, APIs are loaded from the standard Knopflerfish 'jars' directory.
 Thus it is necessary to do a top level build of